tanchaowen84/voice-clone/VOICE_CLONE_SETUP.md

 # Voice Clone Feature Setup

-This document explains how to set up and use the voice cloning feature integrated into the homepage.
+This document explains how to set up and use the voice cloning feature integrated as the main Hero section of the homepage.

 ## Prerequisites